elesto-dao/elesto/docs/Explanation/ADR/adr-001-docs-structure.md

 where `label = (praise|nitpick|suggestion|issue|question|thought|chore)`

-#### Commit Comments
+#### Commit comments

-Commits comments will also follow a similar format as laid out following the standard defined by [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary).
+Commits comments also follow a similar format as laid out following the standard defined by [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary).
 This commit convention SHOULD BE enforced as part of [pre-commit](https://pre-commit.com/) checks.

 ## Consequences

 This section describes the resulting context after applying the decision.

-### Backwards Compatibility
+### Backward compatibility

 After this ADR is implemented, existing documentation will be migrated from existing sources that include: